lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

                     ExceedsMaximumLength 280]
 ```

 Again, we only declare the validation that's specific to `Tweet`, all other validation rules are implied by writing `Tweet of Text`.
-The only new thing of interest here is the use of parameters in the error case which illustrates the ability to present more meaningful errors to the user for more complex valiation types.
+The only new thing of interest here is the use of parameters in the error case which illustrates the ability to present more meaningful errors to the user for more complex validation types.
 I follow a strict discipline of having error union cases that together with their parameters (if any) allow me to generate an error message that spell out *exactly* what went wrong, so in this case I can very easily display a message "The given tweet exceeds the maximum length of 280 characters", but I can also re-use the same error to display another message elsewhere that says "The given email exceeds the maximum length of 320 characters".

 ### Seriously, let's talk Serialization

 Your types may happily live within the boundaries of your domain as awesome validation blocks, but one day they probably have to leave your domain.
 I like to store my own blocks as their underlying primitive type, allowing me to refactor my code without breking anything, and most of the time your serialization needs are going to impose that anyway.
-In other words, your `Tweet` will have to be serialized as a `string`, not as a `Tweet { Text { FreeText "Validate all the things!" } }`.
-For this reason, the library includes a `System.Text.Json.Serialization.JsonConverter` that does just that.
-Add it to your serialization options to ensure your blocks serialize to their primitive type and deserialize back to blocks.
+In other words, your `Tweet` will have to be serialized as a string, not as a `Tweet { Text { FreeText "covfefe" } }`.
+For this reason, the library includes a `System.Text.Json` JsonConverter that does just that.
+Add it to your serialization options to ensure all your blocks serialize to their primitive type and deserialize back to the correct block type.

 ### Final words

 I've mostly covered the type declaration because for me that was the biggest disadvantage of the traditional way of designing with types.
-You want to declare types for anything that has specific validation needs so keeping these declaratinos compact is key, and when you think about it, almost any content that enters your domain can and probably should be validated.
+You want to declare types for anything that has specific validation needs so keeping these declarations compact is key, and when you think about it, almost any content that enters your domain can and probably should be validated.

 But beyond type declaration, there's a few other things that I should mention before I end this article, the most important of which is the fact that there's a `Block.validate` function in the library that is **not** meant to be used everywhere in your code.
 You should only call this function **once per primitive** type.
 In my solution I will have a `Text` module defined somewhere, it's the only place where I open `FSharp.ValidationBlocks`, and this module defines the functions that I use throughout my domain.
 Here's an example of a few functions to create `Text` blocks and one to get a value out of them: